Work With Us

 ****Sign-on Bonuses up to $10,000.00****

-As a Home Health Nurse, you will be responsible for providing nursing care to assigned patients through the use of nursing process in accordance with standard nursing practice and established nursing policies and procedures.
+The Home Health RN provides nursing care to assigned patients through the use of nursing process in accordance with standard nursing practice and established nursing policies and procedures.
 Assumes full responsibility and accountability for coordination of patient care; services, referrals and resources for assigned caseload.
 Supervises care rendered by Home Health Aides.
 Adheres to MHS Mission, Vision and Values and the Illinois Nursing Act.

 Highlights & Benefits